Ichoran/teensy-stimulus/README.md

 #### Chained Stimulus Trains

 Stimulus trains can be chained one after another.

-To clear all trains for one stimulus channel, use `.`, e.g. `~A.`  The channel `A` will be set to have only a single train, with all values set to zero.
-To clear everything from all stimulus channels, use `~.`.

 To add a new train after the existing specified one, use `+`, e.g. `~A+`.
 All commands regarding this output pin will apply only to the second train after this command executes.
 The second train will be initialized with zero values, and will begin executing as soon as the time on the first train elapses.

 A maximum of 254 trains can be stored across all pins.
 Each of the 25 initial pins reserves one train to begin with, leaving 229 free for extensions.